Azure/Verified-Telemetry-Device-Sample/STMicroelectronics/STM32L4_L4+/readme.md

     ![Termite settings](media/termite-settings.png)
 1. Select OK.
 1. Press the **Reset** button on the device.
 The button is black and is labeled on the device.
 1. In the **Termite** console, check the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.
+This now completes flashing VT code to the device.
+Please follow the next steps below to interact with the device.

     ```output
     Starting Azure thread